dattali18/UX-Prototype/README.md

 To install the prototype, simply clone the repository and open the project in `Xcode`. run the application on an `iOS` device.
 The prototype will open to a list of all courses and semesters.
 You can tap on a course or semester to view its details.

 To add a new course or semester, tap on the `+` button in the top right corner of the screen.
 To edit or delete a course or semester, swipe left on the course or semester and tap on the `Edit` or `Delete` button.

-## Conclusion

-This UX prototype is a valuable tool for designing and developing a course management application.
-The prototype is easy to use and navigate, and it provides a variety of features for managing courses and semesters.

 ## Author